 Whatsapp is the best all-around instant messaging app with the heart-brooking limitation of sending files only up to 16 MB.
 Even so, Dropbox can help you to overcome this.
 Yes, you can send large files (even of different file formats) via WhatsApp.
 Here’s how you can pull off this trick.

-- Dropbox app, upload a file which you want to share
+- Dropbox app, upload a file that you want to share

 - Install Dropbox and any Torrent client you want on your home computer.